 How to get there

-google maps address: If you’re coming by public transport you need to arrive at Shuangxi Train Station, then catch a minibus to Pingxi Tou Bus Stop and walk to Wai’ao Train Station, (or this in reverse, but I woulddn’t advise starting from Shuangxi since there aren’t many buses to and from Pingxi Tou).
+Google maps address: If you’re coming by public transport you need to arrive at Shuangxi Train Station, then catch a minibus to Pingxi Tou Bus Stop and walk to Wai’ao Train Station, (or this in reverse, but I wouldn’t advise starting from Wai’ao since there aren’t many buses to and from Pingxi Tou).

 - Pingxi Tou bus stop – N24 55.770 E121 49.850

 - Pingxi Historic Trail (Wushan N0.62 campsite trailhead) – N24 55.090 E121 50.320

 - Junction with Taihe Shan trail – N24 54.250 E121 49.920